Koustavjr/Planets_I-O/readme.md

-A project based on file I/O opetations in Javascript.
+A project based on file I/O operations in Javascript.

 1. To install package.json
 ```